nnonickreal/bestool-ng/README.md

 ## what's new?

-i added new options and made the tool more resilient to unexpected chip states.
+added new options and made the tool more resilient to unexpected chip states.

 for example, if the SoC is stuck in programmer mode while reading or writing due to a poor UART connection, tool should detect the chip's state immediately and will resume immediately from the stage the chip is currently in (because resetting the chip on audio devices is often not easy).